KaiiMenai/poda-tasks/README.md

 Class distributions were also explored using ```df['species'].value_counts()``` to see if the data was evenly distributed between the three species.
 50 samples were seen for each of the species, Setosa, Virginica, and Versicolor.

-In order to get a full view of the differences between the species for each of the features a one way ANOVA was run for each of the features using:
+In order to get a full view of the differences between the species for each of the features a one way ANOVA was run for each of the features, separated by species using ```f_oneway```:
 ```ruby
 # Group data by species
 setosa = df[df['species'] == 'setosa']['sepal_length']